-The Rural Broadband Access Loan and Loan Guarantee Program and the Community Connect Grant Program are funded through the annual Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act.
+The Rural Broadband Access Loan and Loan Guarantee Program, the Community Connect Grant Program, and the Telecommunications Infrastructure Loan and Loan Guarantee program are funded through the annual Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act.
 The appropriation provided to the broadband loan program is a loan subsidy which supports a significantly higher loan level.
+Table 3 shows recent and proposed appropriations for the broadband loan and Community Connect grant programs.